gmfmi/searchinGhost/README.md

 in real-time to your users (a.k.a "search-as-you-type").
 We also take care about minimizing network loads by relying on the browser `localStorage` only sending requests when necessary.

+You blog is in Cyrillic, Chinese, Korean, Greek, Indian or any other non-latin languague?
+No worries, it is supported, see the [dedicated section](#language-settings).

 ## Demo